Expectation–maximization algorithm: Alternatives

 EM typically converges to a local optimum, not necessarily the global optimum, with no bound on the convergence rate in general.
 It is possible that it can be arbitrarily poor in high dimensions and there can be an exponential number of local optima.
 Hence, a need exists for alternative methods for guaranteed learning, especially in the high-dimensional setting.
 Alternatives to EM exist with better guarantees for consistency, which are termed moment-based approaches or the so-called spectral techniques.
-Moment-based approaches to learning the parameters of a probabilistic model are of increasing interest recently since they enjoy guarantees such as global convergence under certain conditions unlike EM which is often plagued by the issue of getting stuck in local optima.
+Moment-based approaches to learning the parameters of a probabilistic model enjoy guarantees such as global convergence under certain conditions unlike EM which is often plagued by the issue of getting stuck in local optima.
 Algorithms with guarantees for learning can be derived for a number of important models such as mixture models, HMMs etc. For these spectral methods, no spurious local optima occur, and the true parameters can be consistently estimated under some regularity conditions.